eguvenc/framework_old/ob/obullo/releases/2.0/docs/database/quick-usage-pdo-examples/README.md

 }
 ```

 The above <dfn>get()</dfn> function retrieves all the results from the supplied table.
-The [Active Record](/ob/obullo/releases/2.0/docs/database/active-record-class) class contains a full compliment of functions for working with data.
+The Active Record(CRUD) class contains a full compliment of functions for working with data.

 ### CRUD ( Active Record ) Insert